inspiredtolive/Interstellar_Penguin/README.md

 Double-click the executable and control the penguin with WASD and the camera with your mouse.

+To open the project in UE4, make sure to generate project files after cloning the repo.

 # Features

 ## Penguin Movement